 - (2) Bushmills Whiskey (Duty-free): 26,00 €

-So how much does a trip to Dublin cost?
+How much does it cost to go to Ireland?
 How expensive is Dublin?

 Overall I spent $888 USD during my 6 day trip to Dublin, Ireland.
 Although my stay wasn’t luxurious (I stayed at a hostel), I didn’t necessarily travel on the cheap either.
 I partied some nights and did plenty of day trips which included one day trip to the Cliffs of Moher and Galway and another to Belfast and Giants Causeway.